-If you watch the video or read on, Michael Palermiti discusses the product launch for Outlook and what it means to have to win by choice.
+If you watch the video or read on, Microsoft Outlook Product Lead, Michael Palermiti, discusses the product launch for Outlook and what it means to have to win by choice.
 For Outlook mobile to have grown to 100M users, his product team and the app had to not only win by choice but to earn trust and win across multiple platforms.

 To do this, Palermiti and his team follow seven principles for a successful product launch.